Colin303/Final-year-data-analytics-work/README.md

 Decision Trees, Clustering, Multiple Linear Regression, conducting a statistical test for serial correlation and concluding with ARIMA and ARIMAX for time series analysis.

 ## Machine Learning Algorithms, and their usage for Autonomous Vehicles
-This was a written report, where we had to read & analyse multiple reports on a specific topic and combine the information gathered into our own report on the topic.
+This was only a report.
+We had to read & analyse multiple reports on a chosen topic and combine the information gathered into our own report on the topic.
 I chose Autonomous Vehicles because it's an area I'm deeply interested in.